ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/7_GMLFunctions.md

 * Action: Destroys the current instance (ahem 🤓, technically it won't get destroyed until the current frame is completed.
 I guarantee you'll forget this and then relearn it the hard way when you hit a weird bug, but I figured I'd mention it anyway)
 * Ouptut: nadda

-Testing this out should work, when a ball leaves the room, it will destroy it's self and new ball will show up at the start allowing the game to continue
+Testing this out should work.
+When a ball leaves the room, it will destroy it's self and a new ball will show up at the start allowing the game to continue

 ![](../../images/pong/ball_outside_room.gif)